Nick Fortes Player Props: Marlins vs. Cardinals

 Nick Fortes At The Plate

-- Fortes has three doubles, four home runs and 12 walks while batting .224.
+- Fortes is batting .219 with three doubles, four home runs and 12 walks.

-- In 49.1% of his 57 games this season, Fortes has picked up at least one hit.
-He's also had 10 multi-hit games.

-- Fortes has driven in a run in 14 games this season (24.6%), including two games with multiple runs batted in.
+- In 15 games this year (25.9%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- In 14 of 57 games this season, he has scored, including multiple runs once.
+- He has scored at least once 15 times this year (25.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.